404pnf/opencourse/Race_Immigration_and_Planning/Lecture03GeographyandImmigrationintheU.S..md

-# 11.947 Race, Immigration and Planning
+# Where immigrants are settling in the U.S. and why?

 Session 4 Lecture Notes:

 J. Phillip Thompson

 Data on Immigration:

-Where immigrants are settling in the U.S. and why?

 ![](images/Lecture03GeographyandImmigrationintheU.S._img_0.jpg)